mddunlap924/LLM-Inference-Serving/README.md

 2.) [**llamafile with external model weights**](./notebooks/llamafile-external-weights.ipynb): this notebook demonstrates how to execute a LLM downloaded in the **.GGUF** file format using `llamafile-main` and then save the model's output to a text file.

+## LLaMa.cpp
+LLaMa.cpp (or LLaMa C++) provides a lighter, more portable alternative to heavyweight frameworks.
+LLaMa.cpp was developed by Georgi Gerganov.
+It implements the Meta’s LLaMa architecture in efficient C/C++, and it is one of the most dynamic open-source communities around the LLM inference [[Source](https://www.datacamp.com/tutorial/llama-cpp-tutorial)].

+1.) [**llama.cpp embeddings**](./notebooks/llamacpp-embeddings.ipynb): this notebook demonstrates how to get hidden dimension embeddings from a single pass through a GGUF model.
+Once the embeddings are available they can be used for several ML/AI techniques such as classification, text-similarity, clustering, etc.

 # References
 1) File Formats: